-If you Google ‘how to build a website’, you’ll find a lot of courses, both online and face-to-face.
-Most will cost you at least a few dollars.
-And most will be written by and for young people.
+If you Google ‘how to build a website’, you’ll find a lot of information, and courses, both online and face-to-face.
+The cost ranges from free to very expensive.

-I didn’t Google ‘how to build a website’ – and I didn’t race off to my nearest TAFE to learn.
+I didn’t Google ‘how to build a website’ – and I didn’t race off to my nearest college to learn how.

 I just did it!

-And if I can do it, so can you.
+And if I can do it, you can do it.

 When I closed the door of my classroom for the last time in April 2016, I was sixty-six years old and had chalked up over thirty years of teaching.